Structure your sidebar

 ],

-}Combine that with @category Core/Parsing order=1 on your classes and order: frontmatter on your guides, and you control the sidebar top to bottom.
+}For JSDoc, combine that with @category Core/Parsing order=1 on your classes and order: frontmatter on your guides, and you control the sidebar top to bottom.
+For TypeDoc, the API tree always renders as the module hierarchy from TypeDoc flavor — only your doc groups, menu, and tutorials respond to the options above.

 Where to go next